pyblosxom/pyblosxom/docs/source/config_variables.rst

 ..
 Note::

-   A note about the order of the plugins:

    PyBlosxom loads plugins in the order specified by load_plugins.
    This order also affects the order that callbacks are registered